What is lichen simplex?

 Lichen simplex tends to be very persistent, and readily recurs despite often initially effective treatment.

-This is most important but will need a lot of will-power!
+This is most important but will need a lot of will-power if the stimulus to itch is very intense.
 Steroid creams prescribed by your doctor will help.
 Apply moisturizers or a cold flannel whenever you feel the need to scratch.
 Pat instead of rubbing.
 Cut your nails short and use the pulp of your fingers.

 As lichen simplex seldom responds to mild topical steroid preparations, potent topical steroids are usually needed.
-Apply a thin layer of the cream to the affected areas at night.
+Apply a thin layer of the cream to the thickened skin at night.
 Continue until the patch has flattened with the normal skin.

 Your doctor or dermatologist may suggest occluding the worst patches by taping them with a plastic cling film wrap at night-time.
 Do not do this for more than a few days without checking first with your doctor.